crownstone/website/_posts/2018-11-28-smart-speakers-are-changing-the-future.md

 ![]({{site.url}}/attachments/blog/smart_speaker_reach.png)

 If you're living in Europe, the offering of this type of technology is slower, but it just lags.
 The different languages are hurdles for the technology.
 However, these are just minor bumps.
 If you understand Dutch, check the [last talk at this Tweakers meetup](https://tweakers.net/plan/1179/bekijk-hier-de-talks-terug-van-de-meet-up-smarthome-in-eindhoven.html) to see how - for a different language - only a small part of a deep neural net needs to be retrained.
-Case in point, Google Home is now [available](https://www.coolblue.nl/en/product/803578/google-home.html) in the Netherlands.
+Case in point, Google Home is now (2018) available in the Netherlands.

 What's next?
 ============